To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Petrainer Dog Training Collar Review

 Dog training on a tight budget?
-There are dozens of budget-friendly dog training collars on the market for under $100.
-You’re not going to get the best dog shock collar at this price range, but many are still effective for basic training purposes.
-The Petrainer PET998DRB model is one of our favorite budget dog training collars for its affordability and features.
+Many budget-friendly dog training collars are available for under $50.
+You’re not going to get the most advanced dog shock collar at this price range, but many are still effective for basic training purposes.
+The Petrainer PET998DRB1 model is one of our favorite budget dog training collars for its affordability and features.

-Your range is limited compared to our other dog training collar reviews, but you have tone, vibration, and static stimulation modes with plenty of adjustable levels.
+Your range is limited compared to many other dog training collars we review here, but you have tone, vibration, and static stimulation modes with plenty of adjustable levels.
 While the Petrainer is “water-resistant,” it’s not waterproof, so training your dog in water isn’t possible with this collar.
-Still, Petrainer 330 has plenty of satisfied customers.
+Still, Petrainer has plenty of satisfied customers.

 Pros | Cons |